 “I don’t know.
 They don’t have a name yet.
 I think they call themselves ‘Forming.’

 “Cool.”
 I liked the lack of needing to call yourself something.
 They certainly were just starting.
 I wondered if they even practiced.
 They were finally done.

 “Let’s go to the disco,” Tony ordered.
 Miller smiled.

 The dance room was large with a DJ booth on the far wall.
 Rodney Bingenheimer spun the records on Tuesdays.
 On Sunday night, he hosted his own radio call-in show on KROQ, a new station where each disc jockey could play whatever they liked.
 Boston’s WBCN was similar.
 Rodney had recently closed his “English Disco,’ on La Cienaga, near the Design Center.
 He was playing mostly Glitter bands and favored the Bay City Rollers, known strictly for their plaid outfits.
 Miller was distressed that more current disco was ignored.
 It didn’t stop him from getting on the dance floor and shaking it by himself.

 “This is work for you, babysitting middle-aged hipsters?”
 Tony remarked.

 “Yeah.
 Working day and night.”

 “He’s pretty boring.”

-“He’s just a writer, but because the movie is his idea, he tells the boss what to do.
+“He’s just a writer.
+Because the movie is his idea, he tells the boss what to do.
 My job is to cut him down a notch or two.”